Other monitoring and data

 It is also produced to establish the council’s priorities for the preparation of the development plan documents and their associated work programmes, including in relation to budgeting and resources.
 Part 8 of the Town and Country Planning (Local Planning) (England) Regulations 2012 contains the provision that an AMR must include details of each document referred to in the LDS, and the timetable and stage that each document has reached in its preparation.

 These details can be found within the Progress against the Local Development Scheme AMR.

 Publication date: October 2018

 National Planning Practice Guidance (PPG) states that: ‘Strategic policy-making authorities are required to cooperate with each other, and other bodies, when preparing, or supporting the preparation of policies which address strategic matters’.
 Once the Examination stage has been reached, local planning authorities (LPAs) must provide robust evidence of the efforts they have made to co-operate on strategic cross boundary matters in order to pass both a ‘legal’ and ‘soundness’ test.
 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) (para.
 34 (6)) require that AMRs give details of the actions the LPA has taken under the duty to co-operate.
 These details can be found within the duty to co-operate AMR.

 Publication date: January 2017

 Local Aggregate Assessment (LAA)

 The National Planning Policy Framework (NPPF) requires minerals planning authorities to produce an annual LAA, which summarises the current and predicted situation in respect to all aspects of aggregates supply.
 The data used to prepare the LAA predominantly comes from sales data and other relevant local information.
-The report that summarises the position in 2017 for aggregates sales.
-Central and Eastern Berkshire is available below.
+The report that summarises the position in 2018 for aggregates across central and eastern Berkshire is available below.